 -

-Green notes such as basil, mint leaf, or rosemary, which feel crisp and mentally invigorating
+Green notes such as basil, mint leaf, or rosemary, which feel crisp and fresh

 -

-Citrus elements like bergamot, grapefruit, or Satsuma that elevate mood and sharpen focus
+Citrus elements like bergamot, grapefruit, or Satsuma create a bright, crisp atmosphere.

 -

-Soft woods or white florals that lend subtle polish and ease without distraction
+Soft woods or white florals that lend subtle polish without distraction

 Avoid anything too sugary, smoky, or heavy.
 These can unintentionally shift the mood or cause sensory fatigue during long meetings.
 Instead, keep your blend light, clean, and purposeful.

-One of the best ways to use fragrance as a support tool for video calls is to make it part of your prep routine.
-Just as you might pour a glass of water, adjust your lighting, or test your microphone, turning on your cold air diffuser becomes part of that rhythm.
-It signals readiness.
+One of the best ways to use fragrance for video calls is to make it part of your prep routine.
+Just as you might pour a glass of water, adjust your lighting, or test your microphone, turning on your cold air diffuser becomes part of your routine.

 Begin diffusing five to ten minutes before the call begins.
 This allows the aroma to settle into the space without dominating it.
-A cool, consistent output from a modern scenting device works best when it fills the room evenly and quietly, creating a professional, polished backdrop to your presence.
+A cool, consistent output from a modern scenting device works best when it fills the room evenly and quietly, creating a professional backdrop.

 Styling Your Scenting Space